 Debra has written a smattering of books in a few genres.
 There are two paranormal romances in the Seraphim Series and now four contemporary romances in the Poughkeepsie Brotherhood Series, Fire Down Below and Fire in the Hole, complete the Gynazule Comedy Series.
 The Revenger, a dark paranormal romance, is finally in the light, and the last, a novella called Late Night with Andres, is special because 100% of the proceeds go to breast cancer research.
 (So go get it right now, please!)

 Get up to date information about my books, special deals, and giveaways just for my fans.
-Sign up NOW for the Elizabeth Lynx Newsletter and receive a FREE copy of That Sweet Deal, exclusively for Newsletter followers.
+Sign up NOW for the Elizabeth Lynx Newsletter and receive a FREE copy of The Payne in the Blog and my exclusive story, That Sweet Deal.
 Sign up HERE.